Happiness is having friends when need arises.

 In the world, respect for renunciants is happiness,

-As is respects for brahmins.
+As is respect for brahmins.

-Happiness is a virtue lasting through old age.
+Happiness is virtue lasting through old age.

 Happiness is steadfast faith.

 Not doing evil is happiness. (translated by Gil Fronsdal)

 The Pali word sukhā is here interpreted as happiness, but other translators have chosen “It is good” and “It’s a blessing” for these verses.
 Sukhā is one of those Pali words that can’t be converted directly into English in a way that conveys its full meaning.

 At the risk of over-explaining, this is from the Wikipedia entry for sukhā:

 According to Monier-Williams (1964), the etymology of sukha is “said to be su [‘good’] + kha [‘aperture’] and to mean originally ‘having a good axle-hole'”. … Sukha is juxtaposed with duḥkha (Sanskrit; Pali: dukkha; often translated as “suffering”).

 So, if the cart ride is bumpy because the central (axle) hole in a wheel is not smooth, that’s dukkha.
 If it is smooth, we get a good ride and that’s sukkhā.
 This is a pretty good analogy for when things seem to be going in a manner we like and when they’re not.
 These verses are packed with descriptions of how we can enjoy a happy life.
 Do we have a friend when need arises?
 How about before the need arises?
 These are not unrelated questions.
 Do we give attention to cultivating reliable, trusting relationships?